AI & Automation

 Grain

-Grain takes a slightly different angle — it’s built for teams who want to clip and share meeting highlights, not just read a full transcript.
-You can highlight key moments in real time and share short video snippets alongside the text.
+Grain takes a different angle, it’s built for teams who want to clip and share meeting highlights, not just read a full transcript.
+You can mark key moments in real time and share short video snippets alongside the text.
 It’s a favorite among UX researchers and customer success teams.

 Microsoft Copilot in Teams

-If your organization is already on Microsoft 365, Microsoft Copilot is worth serious consideration.
-It’s baked directly into Teams and can generate meeting recaps, suggest follow-up actions, and answer questions about what was discussed — all from within the app.
+For organizations already on Microsoft 365, Microsoft Copilot deserves serious consideration.
+It’s baked directly into Teams and can generate meeting recaps, suggest follow-up actions, and answer questions about what was discussed, all from within the app.
 Licensing is included in certain Microsoft 365 Business plans.

-This is one of the most seamless options for enterprise teams already locked into the Microsoft ecosystem.
-No third-party bot to manage, no extra logins — it just works.
+This is one of the most friction-free options for enterprise teams already locked into the Microsoft ecosystem.
+No third-party bot to manage, no extra logins.

 Free vs. Paid AI Transcription Tools